 The following related lemma analyzes $\Z^2$-homomorphisms from the Cayley graph of $\Z^2$ to $\gnpq$.
-It shows that these correspond to consistent ``tilings'' of $\Z^2$ by grid graphs each of which is isomorphic to one of the $12$ tile grid graphs $G^i_{n,p,q}$.
+It shows that these correspond to consistent ``tilings'' of $\Z^2$ by grid graphs each of which is isomorphic to one of the $12$ grid graphs $G^i_{n,p,q}$ with labeled blocks.